DaredevilOSS/sqlc-gen-csharp/docs/06_Sqlite.md

 <summary>:execlastid - Implementation</summary>

 ## :execlastid - Implementation
-Implemented via a `RETURNING` clause, allowing the `INSERT` command to return the newly created id, which can be of any data type that can have a unique constraint.
+Implemented via a `RETURNING` clause, allowing the `INSERT` command to return the newly created id.
+Only integer data type is supported as id for this annotation.

 ```sql
 INSERT INTO tab1 (field1, field2) VALUES ('a', 1) RETURNING id_field;
 ```
 </details>

 <details>